geotools/geotools/docs/user/library/coverage/imageio.rst

   // /////////////////////////////////////////////////////////////////////
   //
-  // Read ignoring overviews with subsampling and crop, using Jai,
+  // Read ignoring overviews with subsampling and crop, using ImageN,
   // multithreading and customized tilesize
   //
   // /////////////////////////////////////////////////////////////////////